CourseGamedeveloper/Collect-Avoid-NewSpaceShip/README.md

 Moves the laser upward at a predefined speed.
 Deactivates itself upon leaving the screen boundaries.

+9. PlayerSpawner
+This class, PlayerSpawner, spawns a player character at a random position within a specified range when a new player joins the game, ensuring the local player spawns only once using Fusion's PlayerRef.
 ---
 ### UML Diagram:
 ![UML Diagram ](https://github.com/user-attachments/assets/401e171e-917e-4886-807f-b98560d4dead)